We’ve seen enough. Tell the Senate to vote NO to UnFrack FERC

 Rosner is a Democrat, but he’s Joe Manchin’s hand-picked Democrat.
 According to new research from Friends of the Earth, Rosner has a history of backing fracked gas, and he’s worked with Manchin since 2022 to roll back FERC rules on climate change and environmental justice.
 Thousands of us signed a petition last week asking the Senate to confirm nominees who are dedicated to the clean energy transition, not fossil fuels.
 That’s clearly not Rosner.

-The best we can hope for is that Chang would be a ‘replacement’ for Clements in that she’d occasionally call for climate change to be considered in FERC’s decision making, and she might issue some partial dissents on some LNG projects, maybe, but not because of their climate and environmental justice impacts.
+The best we can hope for is that Chang would be a ‘replacement’ for Clements in that she’d occasionally call for climate change to be considered in FERC’s decision making, and she might issue some dissents on some LNG projects.
+Maybe.
+But not because of their climate and environmental justice impacts (which she promised not to consider.

 So, click here to send a message to your Senators telling them to VOTE NO on at least two of the three FERC nominees.
 Together we can UnFrack FERC and change it into the Federal Renewable Energy Commission we need!